Saturday, December 21, 2024

 shown here.
 This style water treatment system actually has two water softener tanks.
 One tank is in service (supplying soft water) while the second tank is in standby.
 This type of water softener is a true on-demand water treatment system.
 When one tank becomes almost exhausted of softened water it regenerates immediately and switches to the standby tank that goes into service.
 Twin Tank softeners normally regenerate during the day when water is being used.
 Twin Tank systems use a portion of softened water from the second tank to clean the tank that is being regenerated so they tend to be very efficient at salt usage, iron removal, supply the best quality water, the most consistent quality of softened water and have fewer service issues because they are regenerating with clean/soft water.

-For the best, durability, serviceability, reliability, and longevity and quality of water I recommend a separate water softener and brine tank system.
+For the best, durability, serviceability, reliability, longevity, and quality of water, I recommend a separate water softener and brine tank system.
 A separate water softener and salt storage tank can last well over 20 years.
 If you decide to install your own water treatment system it pays to consult with a local plumbing supply house or local water treatment company that sells "cash and carry" water treatment systems, (NOT the box stores).
-They can be a valuable resource to help you choose the proper system, setting it up, future technical/service support and test your water to find the best water treatment system to treat your water.
+They can be a valuable resource to help you choose the proper system, setting it up, future technical/service support, and test your water to find the best water treatment system to treat your water.
 Having a water analysis done by an independent water testing lab is also a good idea.
-An independent lab can test for bacteria, arsenic, lead and other concerns that a plumber or even a water treatment company would not normally do.
-A thorough water analysis from a licensed lab can be a useful reference for the future also.
+An independent lab can test for bacteria, arsenic, lead, and other concerns that a plumber or even a water treatment company would not normally do.
+A thorough water analysis from a licensed lab can be a useful reference for the future.
 If you seek help from a professional water treatment company be sure to check them out thoroughly online.
-Angie's List, Google Reviews, Yellow Pages, Yelp and various other sites can be a valuable resource to check their work, reviews and customer satisfaction.
-There is a lot of advice online from so-called water softening sites and experts but I have found much of the information to be very misleading and quite often just uninformed advice from people that have never been in the water treatment business.
+Angie's List, Google Reviews, Yellow Pages, Yelp, and various other sites can be valuable resources to check their work, reviews, and customer satisfaction.
+There is a lot of advice online from so-called water softening sites and experts but I have found much of the information to be very misleading and quite often just uninformed advice from people who have never been in the water treatment business.

 I hope this information and future blog articles can assist you in your search for the proper water treatment system for your home and family.
 If you do choose the proper water softener system for your needs and maintain it properly there is a good possibility of it lasting 20 years or more.